 FUN AND EASY STEAM PROJECTS FOR KIDS

-STEM AND ART
+STEM ACTIVITY PLUS ART

 Try a simple STEAM activity with everyone’s favorite baking soda and vinegar chemical reaction.
 Instead of making a baking soda volcano, let’s make baking soda paint!